jeffzh4ng/tinyc/README.md

 a software 1.0 compiler: C89/90 -> RV32I

 `din` is an ambitiously academic batch-style compiler for a 0.25 man year of work that compiles the unsafest language with the safest.
-With that said, there are three goals:
+There's three goals:

 The first goal is to reach a base level of confidence in compiler correctness by compiling [egos2000](), [xv6](), [git](), [sqlite](), and as much of